Ravikumar7210/hacktoberfest-2k22/README.md

 # hacktoberfest-2k23

-## come and contribute to this repository to participate in the hacktoberfest and upgrade your coding skills
+## come and contribute to this repository as an project for the hacktoberfest 2023